CudaText-addons/cuda_config_toolbar/readme/readme.txt

 Note: buttons can have caption, or icon, or caption+icon.
 Note: buttons cannot be added during configuring session, they will be added after CudaText restart.
+Note: dialog field "Visible for lexers" needs comma-separated lexer names, in any case.
+None-lexer must be specified as "-" char.
+Empty field: buttons is always visible.

 Author: Alexey T.